Violin Instruction FAQs

 Are there performances?
 What other activities does the studio do?

 Yes!
 Every child is invited to participate each semester in a studio recital.
 We select the polished piece many weeks in advance and have practice recitals each week during the lesson.
 This helps to ensure that the students are prepared and minimizes recital jitters.

 There are wonderful institutes and workshops that take place across the country each year, including Texas!
-In October 2017, we participated in a large group performance on Main Plaza.
 Stay tuned and watch the calendar for upcoming events!